 HI, I AM ABDULLAH

-Some of my interesting life experiences include winning the 2013 Bicoastal Datafest (Stanford & Columbia) 'Best in Innovation' prize, explaining the Origin-Destination Matrix and its role to exploit human mobility patterns to the Saudi Royalty (governors and mayors), and obtaining a black-belt status in Taekwondo from the Korean federation at the age of 14.
+Some of my interesting life experiences include winning the 2013 Bicoastal Datafest (Stanford & Columbia) 'Best in Innovation' prize, leading the winning team in the Fragile Families Challenge, and obtaining a black-belt status in Taekwondo from the Korean federation at the age of 14.